John Kennedy Defends Calling Nancy Pelosi ‘Dumb’: ‘What I Said Was Accurate’

 Kennedy’s comments about Pelosi were widely condemned.

-As Salon reported, host of MSNBC’s Morning Joe and former Republican representative, Joe Scarborough, said that the lawmaker has “degraded” himself with his comments, suggesting that history will remember him as someone who insulted and belittled Pelosi to protect Trump.
+As Salon reported, Joe Scarborough, the host of MSNBC’s Morning Joe and former Republican representative, said that the lawmaker has “degraded” himself with his comments, suggesting that history will remember him as someone who insulted and belittled Pelosi to protect Trump.

 Ohio Democrat Sherrod Brown said that he is “disappointed” with Kennedy’s comments, suggesting that the crowd’s reaction inspired the Republican to insult the House Speaker, according to MarketWatch.
-Brown also defended Pelosi, arguing that she is the best leader the United States Congress has had in 100 years.
+Brown also defended Pelosi, arguing that she is the best leader Congress has had in 100 years.

 According to a recent NBC News/Wall Street Journal poll, 45 percent of Americans have a negative view of Pelosi.
-More than a half, 53 percent, view Trump negatively, according to poll.
+More than a half, 53 percent, view Trump negatively, according to the poll.